 The Clerk's staff is unable to offer legal advice.
 We are a Recording office only, and do not prepare or supply forms to the public.
 Those wishing to record a document in the Clerk's office are encouraged to enlist the services of a real estate attorney prior to recording.

-If you wish to Vacate a Plat, correct a Scrivener's Error, file Restrictive Covenants or amend Restrictive Covenants, please familiarize yourself with our at-a-glance guide before coming in to record.
+If you wish to Vacate a Plat, correct a Scrivener's Error, file Restrictive Covenants or amend Restrictive Covenants, please familiarize yourself with our at-a-glance guide (PDF) before coming in to record.